-When a severe storm hits, homeowners may experience excess water in their basements, or the lower levels of their home.
-A sump pump can help protect your property by controlling water and keeping your home dry.
+When a severe storm hits, homeowners may experience excess water in their basements or the lower levels of their home.
+A sump pump is an important tool that can help protect your property by controlling water and keeping your home dry.

-Once installed, it is important to consider the following maintenance tips to help ensure your sump pump is ready when you need it.*
+Once installed, consider the following maintenance tips to help ensure your sump pump is ready when you need it.